galois-yan/Shock_Severity_Infimum/README.md

 <img src='fig/s0_surf.png'  width='300'/>
 <img src='fig/s0_contourf.png'  width='300'/>

-The subsequent analysis step involves decomposing the shock response spectrum.
+The subsequent analysis step involves decomposing the shock response matrix.
 The 'SVD' method is overridden by a customized function.
 Through the input parameter 'k', the method returns the kth decomposed matrix component.
 The decomposed matrx component can also be visualized by surface and contour plot.